-New Delhi is the capital of India.
-A large amount of the city was designed as the administrative capital of Britain’s colonial empire by Edwin Lutyens.
-For this reason the architecture of attractions like Connaught Place reflect the grandeur and opulence of the British Raj.
 New Delhi is spacious with tons of places to drink, eat or just watch as the hustle and bustle of Indian life carries on around you.
 Delhi tourist information will tell you that the area is reportedly one of the oldest standing cities and political hubs in the world.
 Empire upon empire has been destroyed and rebuilt here.
 However, a New Delhi city guide may neglect to tell you about its vibrant and diverse modern culture.
 India’s capital is bursting with life in vibrant markets like Dilli Haat, with strong performing arts and culinary scenes.
 You’ll find it hard to squeeze everything into one trip!
 But a stay in our 3 to 5 star hotels in New Delhi is a great opportunity to have an exciting overview of this unique city.

 For a fascinating insight into Delhi’s history, take a trip to the National Museum.
 The excellent permanent collections cover over 5000 years of Indian cultural heritage.
 One of the key things to do in New Delhi to really get a feel for its past, is a visit to Connaught Place.
 The massive circular street layout gives you an idea of the British Raj’s grand plans for New Delhi and is the show piece of Lutyen’s designs.
 Connaught Place is also a commercial centre for the current city so there will be plenty to see and do once you get there.
-It’s also well worth visiting Gandhi Smriti, a museum dedicated to Gandhi held in the building where he spent the last days of his life.
+The Chhatarpur Temple, dedicated to Goddess Katyayani, is quickly reachable from our luxury hotels.